Lisa Federle: Life and career

 Lisa Federle was born and raised in Tübingen, West Germany.
 She attended elementary school in 1968 and in 1972 the Wildermuth-Gymnasium Tübingen.
 After dropping out of school with two children, she worked in the catering trade without giving up her aspiration to become a doctor.
 After starting a family, she graduated from the evening grammar school in Reutlingen in 1986 and from secondary school in 1990.
 She then studied medicine at the University of Tübingen and graduated in 1998 with a doctorate at 37.
 After five years of training in anaesthesia and intensive care, she acquired specialist status.

 In 2015, Federle developed a "mobile doctor's practice" for the Tübingen district so that refugees could receive medical care in their emergency accommodation.
 Other groups, such as homeless people, could also be cared for with this mobile service.
 In his laudatory speech on the occasion of the award of the Federal Cross of Merit, Federal President Frank-Walter Steinmeier praised her approach, stating that "The medical practice on wheels is still a model today.
 Without a long lead time, when the corona pandemic broke out, it was able to be equipped with a mobile test station and used immediately in care facilities whose situation was particularly difficult."

-In May 2022 her autobiografie "Auf krummen Wegen" is published.
+In May 2022, her autobiography "Auf krummen Wegen" was published.
+It became an instant success, entering the bestseller list at number 2.

+Another book, "Vom Glück des Zuhörens", was published in October 2023.

 Federle is married and the mother of four children.